 The outcomes of the risk assessment indicate minor impacts from the proposed activities.
 The minor impacts can be attributed to the avoidance of the sensitive habitats and implementation of buffer zones.
 Should avoidance and basic mitigation actions be implemented, limited impacts to aquatic biodiversity can be expected.

-In the view of the proposed new activities, should the proposed mitigation actions be implemented, no fatal flaw was identified.
+In the view of the proposed new activities, should the proposed mitigation actions be implemented, no fatal flaw was identified and the project should be favourably considered.
 In line with the recommendations, avoidance must be implemented.

 Table of Contents